-Anxiety after an affair is a painful kick in the guts to an already excruciating experience.
-Whether you were the one having the affair or the one being cheated on, infidelity can bring out the worst in everyone.
+Anxiety after infidelity is a painful kick in the guts to an already excruciating experience.
+Whether you were the one having an affair or the one being cheated on, infidelity can bring out the worst in everyone.

 What is anxiety and how it affects your brain

 You’re a strong person, you may reason, you can get through anything.
 You can conquer anxiety after infidelity just as soon as you wrap your mind about what happened.
 This is the hope, but the reality is much more complicated.

 The following are some of the detrimental effects you may experience because of anxiety after infidelity.